Guardians vs. Dodgers Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Mookie Betts, Jose Ramirez and others in the Los Angeles Dodgers-Cleveland Guardians matchup at Progressive Field on Tuesday at 7:10 PM ET.
+Mookie Betts and Jose Ramirez are among the players with prop bets available when the Los Angeles Dodgers and the Cleveland Guardians meet at Progressive Field on Wednesday (first pitch at 7:10 PM ET).

 Bet on this matchup or its props with BetMGM!